Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which skill is required by the 'service level management' practice?
+### Which skill is required by the Service Level Management practice?

-- [x] Supplier management.
+- [x] Supplier Management.
 - [ ] Technical expertise.
 - [ ] Event monitoring.
-- [ ] Problem management.
+- [ ] Problem Management.

 **[⬆ Back to Top](#table-of-contents)**

-### Which statement about the 'continual improvement model' is CORRECT?
+### Which statement about the Continual Improvement model is CORRECT?

 - [x] Organizations should work through the steps of the model in the sequence in which they are presented.
 - [ ] The flow of the model helps organizations to link improvements to its goals.